System Design Space

 • Low latency and high IOPS relative to HDD.

-• Much better random access behavior.
+• Much better for random access workloads.

 Common mistakes

-Keeping the whole dataset on SSD
+Keeping the whole data set on SSD

 Ignoring the working set